Ahmed Numaan

-Ahmed Numaan (born 10 November 1992), known as Helmet, is a Maldivian professional footballer who plays as a defender for Maziya and Maldives national team.
+Ahmed Numaan (born 10 November 1992), also known as Helmet, is a Maldivian professional footballer who plays as a defender for Odi Sports Club and Maldives national team.

 Club career

 Numaan started his career with Maldivian third division side B.G.
 Sports Club in 2011.
 He played a vital role in the club's defense, gaining two promotions in continuous years to reach the first division.

 In December 2012, Numaan joined Dhivehi League side Club Eagles for the 2013 season.
 On 28 February 2013, Numaan made his competitive debut in their season opener against his former club BG Sports, helping Eagles to a 4–2 victory.

 On 18 August 2016, during the goalless draw against T.C.
 Sports Club in Dhivehi Premier League, he tore his ACL.
 After recovery, he continued to train with Eagles after being away from football for 10 months and 23 days, in July 2017.

 During mid 2017, Numaan joined Thindadhoo on loan, for the 2017 Dhivehi Premier League.
 He helped Thinadhoo to qualify for the President's Cup, finish at fourth on the league table.

 Numaan left Club Eagles and joined Maziya on 6 February 2023.